itwarilal/so-hack/PITCHME.md

 ## How?
 (How did you build it and what challenges did you face?)

+- Used an open source tool as a base, see Discourse. (https://www.discourse.org/)
 - Getting integrations hooked up.
 (Slack, SSO)

 ---